CodeYourFuture/fundamentals-blockly/exercises/changing_text.md

 This exercise introduces the **Html blocks** you can use to find and update the text of html elements.

-Let's start with the html below in the html area.
-It represents a sentence with gaps, taken from the popular [Mad Libs](https://en.wikipedia.org/wiki/Mad_Libs) game
+Let's start with the sentence below.

-An example of a mad lib sentence would be the following:

 >  The dog saw the ___ cat

+This is an example of a **mad lib sentence**.

+A **mad lib sentence** is a sentence with gaps that you can fill in to form new sentences.
+It's taken from the popular [Mad Libs game](https://en.wikipedia.org/wiki/Mad_Libs).

 Check out the text area, where you should see the following html: